Power-Up Your Grateful Patient Program

 However, while the overall nonprofit community may be in a period of steady growth, the number of major gift donors has actually decreased.
 What does this mean for fundraising professionals?
 It means that fewer donors are giving but those who are, are giving more.
 Said another way, it’s not that the money is no longer available, it’s just that you have to be more strategic to find it.
 With this more complex philanthropic landscape, it’s important for nonprofits to work smarter to achieve their goals.
 This is where a grateful patient program comes into play.

-To weather the shifting nonprofit industry, healthcare organizations are turning to grateful patient programs to help improve the livelihood of their fulfill their mission.
+To weather the shifting nonprofit industry, healthcare organizations are turning to grateful patient programs to help fulfill their mission.
 Not only do grateful patient programs enable your organization to think and act strategically when identifying prospective donors, they allow you to make major gift asks with expert precision.
 That’s pretty cool!

 Grateful patient programs are executed differently at each healthcare organization.
 Generally, they involve fundraising strategies and tactics such as personal visits from board members or fundraisers, newsletters delivering updates from the hospital, and perhaps most importantly, patient screening to enable development departments to identify grateful patients with capacity to give and then begin cultivation for a major gift.